Set intersection is a mathematical operation that finds the common elements between two or more sets.

 A set intersection, described with the symbol ∩, describes the combination of two sets where the resulting set contains every element that can be found in both sets.
 Alongside unions and differences, set intersections are a primary method of interacting with and modifying sets.
 Sets and set theory in general are an important method to conceive of and visualize data, and are a common subject in mathematics and computer science courses.

-Take the following sets, A and B. $$A = \{a, b, c, d\}$$ $$B = \{c, d, e, f\}$$The intersection of these two sets will contain every element that can be found in both sets.
-Each element will appear in the newly created set only once. $$A \cap B = \{c, d\}$$The resulting set is the intersection of sets A and B.
+Take the following sets, A and B. The intersection of these two sets will contain every element that can be found in both sets.
+Each element will appear in the newly created set only once.
+The resulting set is the intersection of sets A and B.

 Watch detailed video tutorials about Set Intersection !